Bug report #20233

 Queries/filters/etc can be done against the SpatialLite layer, though they do not change the display.

 For instance, if I filter on STATEFP to 50 (Vermont), it'll not show ANY geometries, since all the ones in Vermont do not draw when it is in this error state.
 From this I can conclude that it isn't an issue with the number of geometries being loaded/drawn at any given time, but something else entirely.

 I've verified the integrity of the database multiple times in SQLite Studio as well as SpatialLite-GUI, and they report good consistency/validity.

 Screencap of the behavior:

-#2 Updated by Brett Carlock over 1 year ago
+#2 Updated by Brett Carlock almost 3 years ago

 Giovanni Manghi wrote:

 FWIW, I did not have the issue with partial display of features when I used (Processing Toolbox -> Database -> Package layers) to make a GeoPackage of the same data.